Milk float gets new life as pint-sized electric street washer

 ODS has upgraded the vehicle, which is now branded in the ODS livery, and has been able to use the product storage space at the back of the float to install a washer and water tank.

-By converting a second-hand milk float in to a vehicle we need, the Council has saved £27,000.
+By converting a second-hand milk float in to a vehicle they needed, the Council has saved £27,000.

 The vehicle, which has a range of approximately to 60-80 miles, can be charged at ODS’ depot in eight hours.